jpegleg/morpho-sessions/README.md

 </form>
 ```

-The `type="number"` and `required="required"` are important to avoid do form validation.
-If a user bypasses the form, they will observe deserialization errors.
+The `type="number"` and `required="required"` are important to do form input validation.
+If a user bypasses the form and sends non-integer data into the query, they will observe deserialization errors.

 #### Also see the more "core" version without session cookies: https://github.com/jpegleg/morpho-web/